2026 industry: 2.5x to 4x

 Step-by-Step Example

-Set markup and fees
+Set your markup multiplier

-Review price sheet
+Review the complete price sheet

 Real-World Use Cases

-Portrait Photographer Building a Print Menu
+Portrait Photographer Building a First Print Menu

 Fine Art Photographer Pricing Limited Editions

-Photography Studio Evaluating Lab Vendors
+Studio Evaluating Lab Vendor Switch

 Common Mistakes to Avoid